esaulpaugh/headlong/README.md

 headlong depends on gson v2.10.1.
 Test suite should take less than one minute to run.
 Test packages require junit.
 Jar size is ~120 KiB.
 Java 8+.

-See the wiki for more, such as TupleTypes, packed encoding (and decoding), and RLP Object Notation: https://github.com/esaulpaugh/headlong/wiki
+See the wiki for more, such as packed encoding (and decoding) and RLP Object Notation: https://github.com/esaulpaugh/headlong/wiki

 Licensed under Apache 2.0 terms